 Alan Wells, MD, DMSc

-Alan Wells, MD, DMSc, is the Vice-Chairman and Head of the Section of Laboratory Medicine (encompassing Clinical Chemistry, Clinical Microbiology, Hematopathology, Immunopathology, Molecular Diagnostics, and Transfusion Medicine).
+Alan Wells, MD, DMSc, is the Executive Vice-Chairman of the Section of Laboratory Medicine (encompassing Clinical Chemistry, Clinical Microbiology, Hematopathology, Immunopathology, Transfusion Medicine, and Clinical Pathology throughout the UPMC Health System).
 He also serves as the Medical Director for the UPMC Clinical Laboratories.
 As the Thomas Gill III Professor of Pathology, Wells directs a large research endeavor investigation how cells interact with and respond to their microenvironment during cancer dissemination and wound healing, with an eye towards biologically engineered and stem cell therapeutics in these arenas.

 Thomas J. Gill III Professor of Pathology